The UK is a popular destination for studying engineering due to its quality courses and opportunities.

-Many international students are interested in the chance given by many universities to spend a period of study, up to a year, on an exchange program elsewhere in continental Europe, with the added advantage of being able to operate in a second European language.
+One of the most exciting opportunities for international students are the exchange programs many universities offer.
+It entails spending up to a year on an exchange program at a European university, with the added advantage of being able to operate in a second language.

-Top-quality engineering faculty are also drawn to research and teach in the UK from all over the world, adding to the international dimension of the British university environment.
+Top-quality engineering faculty from all over the world are doing research and teaching in the UK, adding to the international dimension of the British university environment.

-And engineering is not just a man’s world.
-As a female Professor of Engineering, I see engineering as a wonderful career for women to go into as much as for men, with good earning power and potential for progression, while in addition being intensely creative and people-orientated.
+As a female Professor of Engineering, I see engineering as a wonderful career for women as much as for men.
+It offers good earning power and potential for progression, while in addition being intensely creative and people-orientated.